VikVador/Poseidon/README.md

 </p>
 <hr>

 This repository contains the first project of my PhD thesis: a **3D generative neural network-based simulator for modeling the Black Sea's state**.
 The model leverages deep learning to predict physical and environmental conditions such as temperature, salinity, and currents.
-Ultimately, it will support forecasting and assimilate various observations, including satellite (EO) data and float measurements.
+Ultimately, it will be able to support tasks of forecasting and data assimilation of various observations, including satellite (EO) data and float measurements.

 <hr>
 <p  align="center">